 SILVIA MAZZINI, a philosopher and theatre author, works on the intersection of Aesthetics and Political Philosophy.
 She published on Arts and Politics in Pasolini, Bloch and Vattimo, on tragic and comic thought and community theatre; currently she is writing on the Philosophy of Poverty.
 Before joining IDSVA, she was research fellow at the Berlin Institute for Cultural Inquiry and worked as Assistant Professor at the Humboldt University (where she also obtained her PhD) and at the Berlin University of the Arts.
-She teaches History of late-modern Continental Philosophy at the University of Groningen (The Netherlands).
+She tought History of late-modern Continental Philosophy at the University of Groningen (The Netherlands).

 MOLLY DAVIS has been working at IDSVA since 2014.
 Prior to IDSVA, she lived and worked in New York City.
 Molly has her BA in Studio Art from Gettysburg College and a Master's in Arts and Cultural Management from Pratt Institute.

 AMY CURTIS has been working in the administration of IDSVA since its founding in 2006.
 Prior to that, she worked as a fashion designer.
 She ran her own custom design studio for seven years, designing and producing couture wedding dresses.

 SIMONETTA MORO is a visual artist with a focus on painting, drawing and mapping practices.
-Her work has been exhibited and published internationally, including Galleria del Carbone, Ferrara, Italy; BRIC Art House, New York; Center for Architecture, New York; Museum of Contemporary Art, Chicago; the American Academy in Rome, Italy; the Harris Museum, Preston, UK.
-Moro’s research in cartographic aesthetics informs many of her artworks and the book Mapping Paradigms in Modern and Contemporary Art: Poetic Cartography (Routledge, 2021) and The Vattimo Dictionary (Edinburgh University Press, 2023).
+Her work has been exhibited and published internationally, including White Box, New York; Galleria del Carbone, Ferrara, Italy; BRIC Art House, New York; Center for Architecture, New York; Museum of Contemporary Art, Chicago; the American Academy in Rome, Italy; the Harris Museum, Preston, UK.
+Moro’s research in cartographic aesthetics informs many of her artworks and publications, and the book, Mapping Paradigms in Modern and Contemporary Art: Poetic Cartography (Routledge, 2021) and The Vattimo Dictionary (Edinburgh University Press, 2023).
 Moro holds a PhD in Fine Arts, University of Central Lancashire, Preston, UK; a MA in European Fine Arts, Winchester School of Art, UK; and a BFA in Painting, Accademia di Belle Arti, Bologna, Italy.
 Born in Italy, Simonetta Moro currently lives in New York City.